Sacramento Executive Airport: History

 In the airport's last summer of airline operations, the August 1967 Official Airline Guide (OAG) lists 22 weekday nonstops to San Francisco (SFO), eleven nonstops to Los Angeles, seven nonstops to Reno, two flights to Medford, two flights to Marysville, and one flight each to Lake Tahoe, Klamath Falls and Oakland.
 Pacific Air Lines flights to the north continued to Chico, Eureka/Arcata, Crescent City and Portland.
 Pacific Air Lines flight 771 operated with a Fairchild F-27 flew a multistop "milk run" schedule: Reno-Lake Tahoe-Sacramento-San Francisco-San Jose-Fresno-Bakersfield-Burbank-Los Angeles-San Diego.
 United Airlines flight 224 operated with a Boeing 727-100 flew San Francisco-Sacramento-Reno-Denver-Chicago-New York La Guardia Airport.
 Aircraft included Martin 4-0-4s and Fairchild F-27s operated by Pacific Air Lines), Lockheed L-188 Electras operated by Pacific Southwest Airlines (PSA) as well as Boeing 727-100s operated by PSA and United Airlines, and Boeing 720Bs operated by Western with one B720B nonstop a day to LAX.

 In October 1967 the airlines moved to the new Sacramento Metropolitan Airport (SMF) and Sacramento Municipal Airport was renamed Sacramento Executive Airport.
 The County of Sacramento became the operator of both airports.

 According to the OAG, Sierra Mountain Airways, a small commuter air carrier, was operating scheduled passenger service into the airport in late 1988 with Dornier 228 turboprop aircraft with flights from Fresno, Oakland, Reno and other destinations.

 Executive Airport is self-supporting, receiving no city, county, or tax money.
 All operating expenses are paid by users.

 1972 Farrell's Ice Cream Parlour Crash

 On September 24, 1972, a former military Canadair Sabre Mk.
-5 jet in civil ownership with US registration N275X was set to perform an air display at the Golden West Sport Aviation Show.
+5 jet in civil ownership with US registration N275X was returning to Oakland from the Golden West Sport Aviation Show.
 Due to pilot error, the airplane failed to become airborne, went off the end of the runway, across a road and crashed into Farrell's Ice Cream Parlour.
 The explosion killed 22, twelve of those children, and injured 28 more people.
-The tragedy prompted closure of that runway, stricter regulations at the airport, and the opening of the Sacramento Firefighter's Burn Institute.
+The tragedy prompted stricter regulations at the airport, and the opening of the Sacramento Firefighter's Burn Institute.
 The Crossroads shopping center that housed the ice cream parlour was closed and rebuilt in 2002 as the Sacramento Public Safety Center, which is the main center for the Sacramento Fire Department and Sacramento Police Department.

 A memorial was built at the crash site and dedicated in March 2003.